 Other countries are reasonable on renouncement

 All males of Polish citizenship further "belong to" the Polish military.
 Armed forces qualification and potentially service is obligatory for all men aged 19.
-Below, the emblem of Polish Information Services (WSI) may be suggestive of the satirical flair by Andrew Mleczko.
-The air of absurd did not come or die with the martial law.

 The Society for Utmost Irresponsibility "Rollup",